 How did the NFL teams get their names?
 Origin of their nicknames

 Founded in 1898 in Chicago, the Cardinals were named the Racine Cardinals- after the street where they played their home games.
-The origin of the Cardinals’ name came from founder Chris O’Brien when he received a shipment of faded maroon jerseys that he called “Cardinal red”.
-In 1944, the Cardinals and the Pittsburgh Steelers combined to form “Card-Pitt” during the last full year of World War II.
-In 1950, they moved to St. Louis and it wasn’t until 1999 when they settled in Phoenix, AZ and became the Arizona Cardinals.
+The origin of Cardinals’ name came from founder Chris O’Brien when he received a shipment of faded maroon jerseys that he called “Cardinal red.”
+In 1944, the Cardinals and the Pittsburgh Steelers combined to form “Card Pitt” during the last full year of World War II.
+In 1950, they moved to St. Louis, and it wasn’t until 1999 that they settled in Phoenix, AZ, and became the Arizona Cardinals.

-Their chirpy cardinal bird logo, now represented by the mascot Big Red, was added in 1947, while the team were still up north, where cardinals are more common, though you can spot them in Arizona.
+Their chirpy cardinal bird logo, now represented by the mascot Big Red, was added in 1947 while the team was still up north, where cardinals are more common, though you can spot them in Arizona.

 A fun fact to note is that Elliott won four season tickets for three years and received an autographed football by the 1966 team.

-The Bills were known as the ‘Buffalo All-Americans’, then the Bisons before a fan contest to rename the team was held in 1947.
-In 1946, there was an AAFC franchise that was newly formed.
-When the AAFC Bills went defunct, owner Ralph Wilson decided to honor them by naming his franchise the “Buffalo Bills.”
+The Bills were known as the ‘Buffalo All-Americans,’ then the Bisons before a fan contest to rename the team was held in 1947.
+In 1946, an AAFC franchise was newly formed.
+When the AAFC Bills went defunct, owner Ralph Wilson honored them by naming his franchise the “Buffalo Bills.”

 The Panthers entered the NFL league in 1995.
-Their nickname was chosen from the very start, and has stayed the same since.
+Their nickname was chosen from the very start and has stayed the same since.
 Jerry Richardson, the team president at the time, had a son who believed in the importance of a “synergy” between a team’s name and its colors.
-Mark chose the “Panthers” as the name that represented that strength and power his team was going after, with the colors black, silver and blue.
+Mark chose the “Panthers” to represent the strength and power his team was going after, with the colors black, silver, and blue.

 The Bears were the ‘Decatur Staleys’ until they moved to Chicago in 1921.
 Already having moved, they decided to change Staleys to the Bears since the town’s MLB team was called the Chicago Cubs.

-Another story behind the nickname was that it was in relation to boxer Joe Louis, who had the nickname “Brown Bomber”.
-While even Paul Brown himself at times coyly offered this up as an alternative to the team being named after him, most would put the Joe Louis story down as little more than an urban legend.
+Another story behind the nickname was that it was in relation to boxer Joe Louis, who had the nickname “Brown Bomber.”
+While even Paul Brown himself sometimes coyly offered this up as an alternative to the team being named after him, most would put the Joe Louis story down as little more than an urban legend.

 The Cowboys, who started in 1960, were originally named the “Steers” by the league.
-The team’s manager at the time, Texas E. Schramm decided to name them something that would not be subjected to ridicule, and that’s when he renamed them the “Rangers”.
-Because there was another local baseball team with the same nickname, Schramm decided on the final name, “Cowboys” which he thought was catchy enough.
+The team’s manager at the time, Texas E. Schramm, decided to call them something that would not be subjected to ridicule, and that’s when he renamed them the “Rangers.”
+Because there was another local baseball team with the same nickname, Schramm decided on the final name, “Cowboys,” which he thought was catchy enough.

 Green Bay Packers

 The Wisconsin team has not changed nicknames or cities since they started.
-Team founder Curly Lambeau worked for the Indian Packing Company that sponsored the Green Bay’s franchise providing equipment and more.
-The nickname “Packers” stayed with the team till today.
+Team founder Curly Lambeau worked for the Indian Packing Company, which sponsored the Green Bay franchise, providing equipment and more.
+The nickname “Packers” has stayed with the team till today.

 Indiana’s NFL franchise first started in South Florida in 1946, then moved to Baltimore in 1950.
 The franchise was referred to as the ‘Baltimore Colts’ from 1953-1983.
-They then moved from Baltimore to Indianapolis in 1984 by its owner at the time, Bob Irsay- who is the current owner’s father.
+They then moved from Baltimore to Indianapolis in 1984 by its owner, Bob Irsay- the current owner’s father.
 The team was named the “Colts” in honor of the area’s history of horse breeding.

 Unlike the Miami Dolphins (see below), who entered the AFL as the first expansion team in 1966, the Jaguars were one of the final expansion teams in the NFL.
-Their nickname was also chosen as a result of a “name-the-team” contest that threw up several different names: Sharks, Stingrays and Panthers.
+Their nickname was also chosen due to a “name-the-team” contest that threw up several different names: Sharks, Stingrays, and Panthers.
 They randomly decided on the Jaguars.

 Kansas City Chiefs

-The franchise was known as the ‘Dallas Texans’ until they moved to Kansas City for the 1963 AFL season.
-The name change signified the Native Americans and the mayor at the time who’s nickname was “Chief”.
+The franchise was known as the ‘Dallas Texans until they moved to Kansas City for the 1963 AFL season.
+The name change signified the Native Americans and the mayor at the time, whose nickname was “Chief.”
 It has not changed since.

-The Raiders were a charter member of the AFL in 1960, and merged with the NFL in 1970.
-They were first named “Señors” in a “name-the-team” contest held by Chet Soda.
-The name was dropped a few weeks later and the franchise became the Los Angeles “Raiders”, having played in Los Angeles and Oakland, CA. On January 22, 2020, the Raiders moved to Las Vegas and became the Las Vegas Raiders.
+The Raiders were a charter member of the AFL in 1960 and merged with the NFL in 1970.
+They were first named “Señors” in a “name-the-team” contest by Chet Soda.
+The name was dropped a few weeks later, and the franchise became the Los Angeles “Raiders,” having played in Los Angeles and Oakland, CA. On January 22, 2020, the Raiders moved to Las Vegas and became the Las Vegas Raiders.

 Los Angeles Chargers

 The Chargers were born in 1960 in Los Angeles as members of the AFL - American Football League.
-They moved to San Diego and were the “San Diego” Chargers from 1961-2016, until they located back to where they started, Los Angeles in 2017.
-Their title came from a contest that had their team manager Barron Hilton, sold on the name “Chargers” right away.
-It was also known that he wanted to attract more “chargers” fans and have a more memorable brand.
+They moved to San Diego and were the “San Diego” Chargers from 1961 to 2016 until they relocated back to where they started, Los Angeles, in 2017.
+Their title came from a contest with their team manager, Barron Hilton, sold on the name “Chargers” immediately.
+He also wanted to attract more “chargers” fans and have a more memorable brand.

 Los Angeles Rams

 The Rams started in Cleveland in 1936.
-They moved to the Los Angeles area from 1946-1994, and then moved to St. Louis in 1995 and became the St. Louis Rams.
-It wasn’t until 2016 that they relocated back to California as the ‘Los Angeles Rams’.
+They moved to the Los Angeles area from 1946 to 1994, then moved to St. Louis in 1995 and became the St. Louis Rams.
+It wasn’t until 2016 that they relocated back to California as the ‘Los Angeles Rams.’
 The Rams got their nickname as a result of their general manager, Damon Wetzel, having a favorite football team, the Fordham Rams.

 The Dolphins entered the AFL as the first expansion team in 1966.
 A “name-the-team” contest with over 20,000 entries brought the nickname most suggested by more than 600 fans, the Dolphins.
-Joe Robbie, Miami’s owner at the time, claimed that dolphins were one of the smartest and fastest creatures in the sea, and it seemed fitting to his Miami team.
+At the time, Joe Robbie, Miami’s owner, claimed that dolphins were one of the smartest and fastest creatures in the sea, and it seemed fitting to his Miami team.

-The Vikings are another team that have not moved cities or changed nicknames.
-Since their birth in 1961, they have taken after their state’s name and what it stands for: a hub for Scandinavian-American culture.
+The Vikings are another team that has not moved cities or changed nicknames.
+Since birth in 1961, they have taken after their state’s name and what it stands for as a hub for Scandinavian-American culture.